I'm happy to have a few girlfriends who say yes to adventures most won't consider.…

 I lived in Toronto for eight years and return regularly to visit my family.
 But it’s changed a lot since I lived there.
 It seems busier than ever and unfortunately it feels to me like the city is starting to fall apart.
 I don’t think enough money has been put into infrastructure over the years.
 Nonetheless it’s still one of Canada’s great cities to visit – especially for culture, dining and shopping.
-Visit in the fall if you have the choice.
+Visit in the fall if you have the choice as its usually sunny and warm but without the summer humidity.
+Enjoy these 50 fun, weird and interesting facts about Toronto.

-The St. Lawrence Market is one of Canada’s great markets.
-The selection of food is outstanding.
+The St. Lawrence Market is one of Canada’s great food markets.
+The selection is outstanding.
 Runner up in my books is Kensington Market.

 Toronto has 301 days of measurable sunshine.
 December has the fewest days – only 19, while July and August have on average 30 days.